ajju10/portiq/README.md

 |                 | `service`     | Name of the service to route to                 |
 |                 | `middlewares` | List of middleware to apply                     |

-## Roadmap

-This project is still in its early stages, but the following features are planned for future development:

-- **Robust Error Handling:** Implement comprehensive error handling for network issues, upstream failures, and invalid client requests.
-Add validation for configuration.
-- **Comprehensive Unit Tests:** Develop a full suite of unit tests for individual components like routing, load balancing and middlewares.
-- **Upstream Health Checks:** To ensure traffic is only sent to healthy backend services.
-- **Expose Metrics:** To integrate with monitoring solutions like Prometheus.

-Feedback and contributions to these or any other features are highly welcome.

 ## Contributing

 This project is a work in progress and was built primarily for learning purposes.
 I welcome any and all feedback,